Access and property constraints in Liverpool

 • Carry distance: use trolleys and staging points to shorten repeated trips.

-For time-of-day strategy, see the Moving Timing Guide.
+For time-of-day strategy, see the Liverpool moving timing guide.

 Building and property friction